 MUST DO 1- Prep the Paperwork

 Some teachers prefer to lay out packets for pick up and have parents sign in.
-This may be more ideal in a flexible seating classroom.
-I strongly feel students feel more confident when they have an actual place to sit and know exactly whereto head to in the morning.
-If you don’t have an exact table to place students at, perhaps you can show them a hook or a cubbie or a carpet space.
+This may be ideal in a flexible seating classroom.
+I strongly feel students feel more confident when they have an actual place to sit and know exactly where to head to in the morning.
+If you don’t have an exact table to place students at, perhaps you can show them a hook or a cubbie, or a carpeted space.

 MUST DO 3- Decide what you need before they leave

-Give parents directions of exactly what you need from them.
+Give parents directions on exactly what you need from them.
 I display a very simple PowerPoint with directions so my families know exactly what I need from them.
-To catch parents attention, I add a few get to know you pictures about myself to it.
-The PowerPoint run continuously through the directions which eliminates a lot of wasted time for me.
+To catch my students’ parents’ attention, I add a few get-to-know-you pictures about myself to it.
+The PowerPoint runs continuously through the directions which eliminates a lot of wasted time for me.
 Best yet, I use the same one year after year so it takes me a few moments to prep this!